growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 High performance and low operational or building costs can also be thrown in the mix, among others.

-Creating a system that embodies the three core properties can be achieved in a number of ways, depending the paradigms you are employing in building it, but they are always driven by the same principles.
+Creating a system that embodies the three core properties can be achieved in a number of ways, depending on the paradigms you are employing in building it, but they are always driven by the same principles.

 - _Correctness_ is best accomplished by creating readable, independent, atomic and therefore testable functions.
 - _Extensibility_ is achieved by decoupling logically independent functionality and providing well defined communication channels in between.